← Back home

 The stack is intentionally boring at the edges so the interesting work can happen in the middle.

 • Frontend: React 19 + TypeScript + Vite.
-Vanilla CSS with strict design tokens (no Tailwind), data-theme="dark" swap, role-aware sidebar.
+Vanilla CSS with strict design tokens (no Tailwind), data-theme="dark" swap, role-aware sidebar, bilingual UI (ru/en).

 • Backend: Flask modular monolith, SQLAlchemy + Alembic, PostgreSQL for state, Redis for jobs/broker.

-• Voice + LLM: dialog orchestration on top of a voice provider’s execution layer — agent voice, ASR, TTS, and the LLM behind the conversation are all configurable per agent.
+• Voice + LLM: dialog orchestration on top of a voice provider’s execution layer, where agent voice, ASR, TTS, and the LLM behind the conversation are all configurable per agent.

 • Telephony: integration with our SIP-trunk for Russian numbers, with operator detection via P1SMS HLR lookup so we know whether a number can actually be reached before we dial.